hantsy/vertx-sandbox/docs/rest.md

 > More details about the  Reactive PostgreSQL Client, read [PostgreSQL Client docs](https://vertx.io/docs/vertx-pg-client/java/).

-> Almost all async methods in Vertx it provides a variant of accepting a `Promise` callback as parameter instead of return a `Future` instance.
-But personally I think the `Promise` is evil if the progress is passed into a sequence of  transitions, thus the `Promise`  will nest another `Promise`, and so on.
-It will put yourself in the infinite `Promise` hole.
+> In Vertx almost all async methods provide a variant to accept a `Promise` like callback as parameter instead of returning a `Future` instance.
+But personally I think the `Promise` is evil if the handling progress is passed into a sequence of  transitions, thus the `Promise`  will nest another `Promise`, and so on.
+It will put you in an infinite `Promise` hole.

 Create a method in the `MainVerticle` to produce a `PgPool` instance.